nzrsky/ODX.Serialization/README.md

 ## License

-ODX.Serialization is available under the MIT license.
+ODSerialization is available under the MIT license.
 See the LICENSE file for more info.